Lithuanian Scientific Society (United States): Activities

 LMD organized various events – monthly meetings, lectures (for example, about historian Simonas Daukantas, bishop Motiejus Valančius, linguist Georg Sauerwein, philosopher Voltaire; Šliūpas held 31 two-hour lectures on earth and universe, geography, biology, evolution in 1889–1890), protests against Russian Tsarist repressions in Lithuania in 1891 (three events held in May in Baltimore, Philadelphia, and Pittston) and 1894 (in response to the Kražiai massacre).
 LMD chapters also organized small local libraries of Lithuanians publications.
 The society held three congresses.
 One of the congresses was held on 24 November 1891 in Plymouth.

+However, as the society spread anti-religious and freethinking ideas, it drew strong opposition from Catholic priests and activists.
+Thus the society began splintering and closed in April 1896.

 Publications

 LMD published several Lithuanian books, two periodicals as well as two annual reports in 1891 and 1892.
 It also published and distributed postcards with the image of Grand Duke Vytautas.
 Since printing was cheaper in Germany, many publications were printed by Martynas Jankus in East Prussia.
 Its first two books were Lietuviškieji raštai ir raštininkai (Lithuanian Writings and Writers) by Jonas Šliūpas and Apie senovės Lietuvos pilis (About Ancient Castles of Lithuania) by Jonas Basanavičius.
 Bestiality of the Russian Czardom toward Lithuania (1891) by Šliūpas and Burba was the second English-language booklet about Lithuania written by the immigrant community.
 Out of 5,000 copies, about 1,000 were sold immediately.

 The society published magazines Apšvieta (Enlightenment, 1892–1893) and Nauja gadynė (The New Era, 1894–1896).
 Apšvieta was the first Lithuanian magazine devoted solely to culture and education.
-It was published monthly (in total, 15 issues), but was not very popular due to Šliūpas' anti-religious and pro-socialist views.
+It was published monthly (in total, 15 issues) by Otto von Mauderode in Tilsit and Martynas Jankus in Bitėnai.
+Its content was varied – Lithuanian topics, biographies, popular science, free thinking, criticism of religion, book reviews.
+However, it was not very popular due to Šliūpas' anti-religious and pro-socialist views.
 Nauja gadynė was published weekly (in total, 89 issues) and it was clearly a socialist publication that promoted proletarian internationalism instead of Lithuanian nationalism.
 The magazine published original and translated (e.g. by French Marxist Paul Lafargue) articles.
 Its official editor until August 1895 was Antanas Bacevičius, Šliūpas' brother-in-law, but if fact it was edited by Šliūpas.